Graduation Frequently Asked Questions

 Do I have to RSVP if I am not attending the ceremony and wish to graduate in absentia?

 It is helpful if you do, but not strictly necessary.
-You can respond that you wish to graduate in absentia on MyUC.
-If you no longer have access to MyUC, please email the Student Progress and Graduation Office by 17th February 2017.
+You can respond that you wish to graduate in absentia through the UC Graduation Portal.

-If we do not receive a response, it will be assumed that you do not wish to attend the ceremony and you will be marked as in absentia.
+If we do not receive a response through the Graduation Portal, it will be assumed that you do not wish to attend the ceremony and you will be marked as in absentia.

 How do I defer my graduation?

-Please email the Student Progress and Graduation Office by 17th February 2017 to request a deferment.
+Please email the Student Centre by 25th February 2019 to request a deferment.
 You cannot defer on MyUC.
-Please note that if you opt to defer to the next round of ceremonies, these will be in September 2017.
+Please note that if you opt to defer to the next round of ceremonies, these will be in October 2019.
 Students may only defer their graduation once.